Avaneesh13/GraphyAssignment/README.md

 1. https://ava-graphy-assignment.herokuapp.com/api/v1/story/?limit=<value>&offset=<value> : GET.
 2. https://ava-graphy-assignment.herokuapp.com/api/v1/story/<id> : GET.
 3. https://ava-graphy-assignment.herokuapp.com/api/v1/story/ : POST - User GET(Retrieve) as a reference for post body.
 Pass file in content parameter.

+* The app is deployed on Heroku along with the database and redis.
+* Code pipeline is also enabled through code pushes on Github.

 ### Note: Background media optimizations aren't working in the deployed application, as open() isn't able to access the files.